GuillaumeCAN/workinscrap/README.md

 ## Bugs and report

 During your trip through the script, you may encounter some bugs / crashes.
 Sometime it's just a one-shot bug that will no longer appear because... you know... workinlive...
 But sometimes its a persistent bug / crashes.
-In this case, feel free to report any using the Issues tab on Github, or by sending my an email with all the possible details.
+In this case, feel free to report any using the Issues tab on Github, or by sending me an email with all the possible details.

 ## License